sonatype-nexus-community/ahab/README.md

   -h, --help            help for chase
-      --loud            Specify if you want non vulnerable packages included in your output --no-color        Specify if you want no color in your results --os string       Specify a value for the operating system type you want to scan (alpine, debian, fedora) (default "debian")
+      --loud            Specify if you want non vulnerable packages included in your output --no-color        Specify if you want no color in your results --os string       Specify a value for the operating system type you want to scan (alpine, debian, fedora).
+Useful if autodetection fails and/or you want to explicitly set it.
       --output string   Specify the output type you want (json, text, csv) (default "text") --quiet           Quiet removes the header from being printed --token string    Specify your OSS Index API Token